 What Does Liquid Nitrogen Use For?

 Although liquid nitrogen comes after a 77K boiling point and a temperature of -320 °F/-196 °C, there are some interesting uses of this type of gas.
-No matter what does liquid nitrogen cost per pound, this is very cold to touch and it causes instant frostbite.
+No matter what does liquid nitrogen costs per pound, this is very cold to touch and it causes instant frostbite.

 It has great use in the food and beverage industry because it helps to keep foods and flash fresh.
 Also, it helps to transport foods.
-Moreover, people use liquid nitrogen to prepare savory ice cream on the hot summer times.
-When it comes to the dermatology, they use this type of gas to chunk out wart-like skin growths.
+Moreover, people use liquid nitrogen to prepare savory ice cream in the hot summer times.
+When it comes to dermatology, they use this type of gas to chunk out wart-like skin growths.

 Besides, liquid nitrogen is useful for the cryopreservation of blood and reproductive cells along with some other biological samples.
 What’s more, it also handy for preserving the dead body of humans and animals.